 The first market to open is the Asian Session, commonly known as the Tokyo Session Trading.
 The Asian session is used by market participants to plan their tactics.
 The Asian session’s activities are expected to begin around 11:00 p.m. from 6:00 a.m. to 8:00 a.m.
 GMT.

 That’s it for the session trading!
-Another thing that correlates with Session Trading is – Position Trading, which I’ll share with you on the next blog post.
+Another thing that correlates with Session Trading is – Options trading, which I’ll share with you in the next blog post.

 As always, if you have any questions about this topic, feel free to comment down below and I’ll get back to you soon!